 The Soul of Landscapes-Plants:

-The true soul of any landscape has to be the plants and as they exist more than any other element in the garden, making it tricky to impose rules on their structure.
-There are many combinations to their arrangements and options.
+The true soul of any landscape has to be the plants and as they exist more than any other element in the garden, it is tricky to impose rules on their structure.
+There are many combinations of their arrangements and options.

 Our suggestion will be to plant the big ones and then move to the smaller ones.
 Bigger plants might take some physical maneuvering around in the garden that can kill the small plants when planted before the big ones.
 Fight your temptations and move with the big ones first.

 Another ratio for landscape has been given by an exceptional landscape designer Thomas D. Church.
 His ratio took two things into consideration:

 He talks about the ideal ratio between them.
 According to him, the tread plus twice the height of the riser should be equal to 26 inches in total.
 So, if your riser is 4 inches then your tread should be about 18 inches.